 Farm Credit East, ACA is headquartered in Enfield, CT.
 A listing of Association offices is on the inside back cover of this annual report.
-All office locations listed are owned by Farm Credit East.
+The Williston, VT office is leased and all other office locations listed are owned by Farm Credit East.